zzsun777/cpp_multithreaded_order_matching_engine/README.md

 	3    Thread 0x7ffff64d4700 (LWP 20215) "MSFT" 0x00007ffff6d9348d in nanosleep () from /lib64/libc.so.6
 	2    Thread 0x7ffff6cd5700 (LWP 20214) "LoggerThread" 0x000000000041e28a in std::unique_ptr<concurrent::RingBufferMPMC<utility::LogEntry>, std::default_delete<concurrent::RingBufferMPMC<utility::LogEntry> > >::operator-> (this=0x6abf70 <utility::Logger::getInstance()::instance+656>) at /usr/include/c++/4.8.2/bits/unique_ptr.h:229
 	1    Thread 0x7ffff7fe0740 (LWP 20213) "ome" main () at ../../source/server_main.cpp:65

+**Performance gain with multithreading, pinning and setting stack size :**
+For 8 symbols , I have fired 4224 orders on a Intel Haswell I7 quadcore processor on 64 bit Ubuntu.
+Here are the results :

+	SingleThreaded : 35345 milliseconds

+	Multithreaded , Hyperthreading On, Pinning Off, Stack Size=Default : 30663 milliseconds

+	Multithreaded, Hyperthreading off, Pinning On, Stack Size = Default : 30130 milli seconds

+	Multithreaded, Hyperthreading off, Pinning On, Stack Size = 4096 bytes : 27323 milliseconds

 **Build dependencies :** For Linux , the project is built and tested with GCC4.8.
 As for Windows it is using MSVC1200(VS2013).
 In the libraries side :